ngwalton/wbba_tools/README.md

 Here you'll find a variety of scripts used to proof, visualize, and display eBird data.
 These were designed for the Wisconsin Breeding Bird Atlas and should be adaptable for other atlases using the Atlas eBird platform.

 If you download the whole zip file, it comes with sample WI data, so you should be able to run these right out of the box to check if things are working, and then you can customize them with data and other files for your region.
+These are designed to run using eBird data downloads from the EBD, available at: https://ebird.org/data/download

 There are currently 4 different scripts.

 ## 1. data_validation (Data Validation Tool)

 ![datascreening](https://github.com/ngwalton/wbba_tools/blob/master/datascreening.png)

-This uses two filters, one based on allowable breeding codes, and the other based on allowable data values.
+This script screens your data for suspect records.
+It uses two filters, one based on allowable breeding codes, and the other based on allowable data values.
 The filters flag records as early or late, or using a rare code, and extract only those records into a separate spreadsheet for review.

 You’ll need 3 files:
 1. The download of the data from eBird.org.